davidmohringmrf/flowcards-playground/docs/README.md

 All the configuration files of the sample flows are hosted on the [Flowcards-Playground open Github repository](https://github.com/Marfeel/flowcards-playground) to work as a reference and show the art-of-the-possible of Flowcards.

 ## Codesandbox
-For easy experimentation [the Flowcards-Playground Github repository](https://github.com/Marfeel/flowcards-playground) is [connected to CodeSandbox](https://codesandbox.io/s/flowcards-playground-g3geg), which allows users to do live code changes and see the results immediately without setting up a local environment.
+For easy experimentation [the Flowcards-Playground Github repository](https://github.com/Marfeel/flowcards-playground) is [connected to CodeSandbox](https://codesandbox.io/s/flowcards-playground-g3geg), which allows users to do live code changes and see the results immediately, without the need to set up a local environment.

 [![Flowcards Playground demo](./assets/demo-screenshot.png)](https://www.loom.com/share/3a85e435fe8146729502e3aa57cdba44)